Cholestasis has numerous causes, including infections, metabolic problems, genetic defects, and blockages.

 Gestational alloimmune liver disease is a disorder that begins before birth.
 In this disease, antibodies from the mother cross the placenta and attack the fetus's liver.

 Neonatal hepatitis syndrome is the term used to describe inflammation in the newborn's liver for which there is no identified cause.
-This diagnosis is being made less frequently due to advances in tests that can determine the exact cause.
+This diagnosis is being made less frequently due to advances in tests that can determine an exact cause.

+Symptoms of cholestasis typically develop during the first 2 weeks of a newborn's life.
 Infants with cholestasis have jaundice and often have dark urine, light-colored stools, and/or an enlarged liver.
 Bilirubin in the skin can cause itching, which makes infants irritable.